joeslee94/PythonProjects/README.md

 # PythonProjects
-Learning python and its intricacies (or lackthereof)
+Learning python and its intricacies